 By using digital tools to gather data such as comprehension, engagement, and attendance, administrators can analyze trends and use their findings to help students succeed.
 Whether it’s reaching out to individual students that may need extra assistance or a reminder of their standing, or making course-wide adjustments to review class material a majority of the students missed, admins can leverage the data collected to support students.

-7. Access and enroll more students
+7. Access and enroll more students with blended learning programs

 Many career college students have obligations outside of school that make it difficult for them to commute to campus every day.
 Prospective students interested in enrolling will look for programs with flexibility, giving schools that can offer blended learning the ability to attract a wider variety of students.